toolforge/quarry/README.md

 After a fresh deploy, go to Horizon and point the web proxy at the new cluster.

+## upgrade or replace existing deploy ##
+1) Copy the primary tofu file (today that is tofu/127b.tf) to a new name, e.g. 127c.tf
+2) In the new file, search and replace the old name with the new name (s/127b/127c/g)
+3) Remove the 'resource "local_file" "kube_config"' definition from the old .tf file

+Now you have an existing blue deployment (127b) and a potential green deployment (127c).

+Now when you run deploy.sh, tofu will ignore the old (blue) magnum cluster, and build a new (green) cluster next to it.
+The old kube.config file will be overwritten with the bindings for the new cluster, and ansible will deploy paws to the new cluster.

+If you get to the end of that without warnings, then you have two largely interchangeable clusters.
+Adjust the web proxy entry in Horizon to point to node-0 in the new magnum cluster and make sure it works.
+If it doesn't flip the proxy back, destroy the new (green) magnum cluster and repeat as needed.

+If all is well, then remove the old/blue tofu file (127.b.tf) and re-deploy, and which point the blue cluster will be torn down by tofu and the remaining setup left intact.

+The failover between clusters is largely harmless to users since most state is stored outside the cluster.

 ## troubleshooting ##
 If ansible doesn't detect a change for quarry helm the following can be run:
 `helm -n quarry upgrade --install quarry helm-quarry -f helm-quarry/prod-env.yaml`